timescale/docs/timescaledb/quick-start/ruby.md

     end
     ```

-1. In the Ruby console you can run these commands to get the views for various requests:
+1. In a new Ruby console you can run these commands to get the views for
+    various requests:

       ```ruby
       PageLoad.last_week.count     # Total of requests from last week